waqaskhan137/FinesseEvent/README.md

 * navigate to the path "...\XMPP Event\FinesseEvent\out\artifacts\FinesseEvent_jar\FinesseEvent.jar" using cmd
 * Add users/agents in agents.xml at "...\XMPP Event\FinesseEvent\agents.xml"

+[^Caution]: you need smack api included in this project to run it successfully

  _This project can be opened in IntelliJ or Eclipse_